Aniket404Code/SlotMachine/README.md

 The game includes smooth reel spinning animations, randomized outcomes using RNG, symbol matching win logic, and payout simulation based on winning combinations.

-# Build Information
+# Instructions to Run WebGL Build
-A WebGL build issue was encountered where the game was not displaying properly in the browser environment.
-To ensure smooth testing and gameplay experience, an APK build has been included with the submission instead of the WebGL build.
+- Open the project folder in Visual Studio Code.
+- Navigate to the WebGL Build folder.
+- Locate the index.html file.
+- Right-click on the index.html file.
+- Select “Open with Live Server”.
+- The game will automatically open in your browser.
+- Set the browser zoom/aspect view to approximately 33% for complete game view

 # Thought Process / Approach